-How our (Members Only) Clubs Began
+How One (Members Only) Club Began

 Discovering a Love of Dolls

-While researching a descendant–painter Charles Willson Peale–Tess came upon a portrait Peale painted of a young Ann Proctor holding a Queen Anne style wooden doll.
+While researching a descendant–painter Charles Willson Peale–Tess came upon a portrait Peale painted of a young Ann Proctor holding a Queen Anne wooden doll.

 Note: The portrait of Ann Proctor can be seen at the Hammond-Harwood House museum in Annapolis Maryland.

-Years later Tess was giving a talk in Boston, Massachusetts, on the subject of antique lace, when she noticed a doll.
+Years later Tess was giving a talk in Boston, Massachusetts, on the subject of antique lace, when she noticed a wooden doll.
 This doll was similar to the Queen Anne doll in the portrait.

-Tess’ extensive knowledge of textiles, lace and historical costume enabled her to create an accurate reproduction of a Queen Anne style doll.
+Tess’ extensive knowledge of textiles, lace and historical costume enabled her to create an accurate reproduction of a Queen Anne doll.

-Tess then created an entertaining story linking the doll’s fictional history with facts and dates about the childhood of Charles Willson Peale, and his siblings.
+She then created an entertaining story linking the doll’s fictional history with facts and dates about the childhood of Charles Willson Peale, and his siblings.

 Our Members Carve Their Own Queen Anne-style Dolls